 - Pupils are taught the rules of different faith groups through Religious Education.

 - In each lesson, pupils are encouraged to be independent learners.
 They are given the freedom to choose learning activities which promote independent thinking and the opportunity to challenge themselves.

-- Pupil voice is a strong feature of our school, through the school council, class ambassadors and the school’s leadership team.
+- Pupil voice is a strong feature of our school, through the school council and the school’s leadership team.